alibad/breathquest/docs/hypothesis/01-microphone-breath-detection.md

 ---

-*This document will be updated as validation continues and new research insights emerge.*
+*This document focuses specifically on Hypothesis 1: Consumer microphone breath detection.
+Gaming application validation, broader applications, and other hypotheses will be documented separately.*